Picker and Stealer gave out the charges against me.

 One of the better documentaries on the plot is Gunpowder, Treason and Plot (2001).
 It cuts a few corners, but includes some interesting comments from historians, though Alison Weir’s description of King James is derived from a hostile source, and Robert Cecil looks downright sinister in the re-enactments.

 As for the letter?
 The wording certainly sounds like a cat’s attempt to describe an explosion.
 Harry’s mother Tricks had form with some of the plotters.
-Robert Catesby, John and Christopher Wright, and possibly John Grant and one of the Winters were involved in the Essex Rising of 1601, along with the distinctly unenthusiastic “plotter” Francis Tresham and Lord Monteagle.
+Robert Catesby, John and Christopher Wright, and possibly John Grant and one of the Winters were involved in the Essex Rising of 1601, along with the distinctly unenthusiastic “plotter” Francis Tresham, and Lord Monteagle.

 If the Earl of Essex had succeeded in his aims of having Queen Elizabeth name James as her successor and call a parliament to impeach Robert Cecil, it’s unlikely Catesby and his associates would have been content.
-What he/they seem to have decided they wanted was a Catholic nation under a Catholic monarch.
+What he/they really seem to have wanted was a Catholic nation under a Catholic monarch.
 They put out feelers to Spain as a source of aid.
 Then King James made peace with Spain.

 James, though raised a Calvinist, was relaxed on religion.
-He wasn’t upset when his Lutheran wife converted to Catholicism, and showed no interest in reducing the ceremonies and rituals retained by the Church of England.
+He wasn’t upset when his Lutheran wife converted to Catholicism, and he showed no interest in reducing the ceremonies and rituals retained by the Church of England.
 He saw himself as a peacemaker and reconciler.
 He probably underestimated how difficult that could be.